l-mb/l-mb.github.io/content/2024-11-15-free-open-ethical.md

 We see here a variant of the paradox of tolerance.

+### Digression: Who are "we"

+In this text, I've referenced "us" repeatedly, without ever defining it.

+I think that is a question worth exploring, because "the" Free, Libre, and Open Source community is made up of many diverse individuals and groups with different backgrounds, motivations, goals, beliefs, ethics;
+_Open_ vs _Free_ is an example of overlapping but significantly diverging principles that yet mostly are able to join up for a greater goal.

+This would be even more prominent if we exposed more of our beliefs and values; we would see more fractures in "our" groups.
+Who do we really want to be "we" with?

+There is no single _we_, not one truly unified community.
+That is part of the pretence we need to go beyond, even if the shorthand is useful in communication.
+"We" are individuals with compatible enough shared goals and values forming groups to further those, and then compatible enough groups joining up to form larger alliances.
+There will always be some friction.

 ### Tangent: license compatibility

 One reason why this is opposed is that a proliferation of terms and